ch32-rs/ch32-hal/README.md

 - `*` marks the async driver
 - TODO: I haven't got a dev board yet, help-wanted
 - N/A: Not available

+### Notes
+- For USB OTGFS and HS, look at the `mod.rs` respsectively to understand what is / is not tested.

 ### TODOs